Exceedingly loyal and filled to the brim with energy, the mixed breed known as a Pitsky has become very popular among those with an active lifestyle.

 Despite claims of Pit Bulls being one of the most dangerous dog breeds in the world, they’re actually quite loving and affectionate.
 Some owners would even describe their Pit Bulls as “clown dogs” who like to have fun.

 Unlike the Husky, Pit Bulls are protective by nature.
-This helps explain why they sometimes lead to aggressive behavior.
+This helps explain why these dogs sometimes exhibit aggressive behavior.
 In reality, they’re just extremely loyal dogs trying to protect their owner(s).

 Both Huskies and Pit Bulls do love to play hard, however.
 Pit Bulls can often match the energy intensity that the Husky brings to the table.
 For this reason, they’re ideal dogs for owners with active lifestyles.